xKRUTOIx/react-native-photo-observer/README.md

 ### What it does

-This module has a listener that triggers every time when amount of photos in a library were changed, it implements `photoLibraryDidChange`event from `PHPhotoLibraryChangeObserver`.
+This module has a listener which is triggered every time when amount of photos in a library has been changed.
+It implements `photoLibraryDidChange`event from`PHPhotoLibraryChangeObserver`.

 (iOS only)